 Long term disability claims are based on an insurance contract between an insurance company and an employee.
 Most of these arise out of employment situations in large factories where one is part of a group plan.
 Some of the group plans are furnished completely by the employer.
 Some are furnished by the employer with premium contribution payments made by the insured employee.
 Although there are also disability policies which can be privately purchased to furnish long term disability benefits, the discussion below is based upon typical group plans most commonly provided by large employers.

 Under the typical group plan there will usually be a short term disability plan, sometimes called accident and sickness pay.
 These benefits run for a period of 26 weeks (6 months).
 The employee will be paid a portion of their normal wages while they are unable to do their normal work.
 If the disability continues beyond the 26 weeks of benefits, then the employee would be eligible for long term disability.
 Some employees are only provided with short term disability, and some receive both.
-It is important to read the materials provided by the employer and ask the benefits coordinator to explain the ins and outs of the policy to that and employee knows what it does and what it covers.
+It is important to read the materials provided by the employer and ask the benefits coordinator to explain the ins and outs of the policy so that an employee knows what it does and what it covers.

 Most long term disability policies break down coverage into two different categories: (a) specific occupation, and (b) any occupation.